 - was falsely accused.

-A violation of this law is a misdemeanor.
-The offense is punishable by:
+A violation of this law is a misdemeanor under California state law.
+The criminal offense is punishable by:

 - custody in county jail for up to six months, and/or

 A judge can award misdemeanor (or summary) probation in lieu of jail time.

 Our California criminal defense attorneys will explain the following in this article:

 - 1. When is it a crime to make a false police report in California?

 - 2. What are the best criminal defense strategies?

 - 3. What are the 148.5 PC penalties?